-Concurrent Sessions II | May 1 | 10:45 AM – 12:00 PM MT
+Concurrent Sessions II | May 1 | 10:45 AM – 12:00 PM

 A new movement seeks to center student, faculty, and staff well-being through infrastructures, policies, and sustainable practices across campuses.
 In the wake of the COVID-19 pandemic, many higher education institutions understood that they were not going to be able to treat their way through the pandemic.
 Investing in short-range solutions to the complex problem of student, faculty, and staff well-being may seem like an appropriate strategy, but ultimately is insufficient and ineffective in addressing the systems and policies that foster unhealthy, disengaged, and uninspired students.
 A comprehensive approach to well-being known as the Okanagan Charter calls on institutions of higher education to infuse health and well-being into their institutional values and lead health promotion action and collaboration locally and globally by providing a common language, set of principles and framework to become a health-promoting campus in two ways; through its physical environment and by creating a culture of compassion, well-being, and equity.
 UCI will share its path to being one of the first US campuses to adopt the Okanagan Charter based on 4 pillars, while SLCC will share its investment in sustainable practices in its built environment.
 Differentiate between health, wellness, and well-being.
 Understand sustainability from both an environmental and fiscal lens.
-How institutions can become involved with the United States Health Promoting Campuses Network and adoption of the Okanagan Charter
+How institutions can become involved with the United States Health Promoting Campuses Network and adoption of the Okanagan Charter.

 Doug Everhart, Director of Student Wellness and Health Promotion, University of California Irvine After completing a B.S. in Engineering at the University of Redlands in 1989, Doug began his student affairs career in housing/residence life.
 He also dabbled in career services, recreation, student activities, orientation and Greek Life.
 After identifying his passion for substance abuse prevention, he completed a M.A. in Education (Counseling) in 1991, also from the University of Redlands, and developed a comprehensive substance abuse prevention program.
 He moved to the University of California, Riverside in 1998, where he successfully built a comprehensive health education program over 12 years.
 In 2010, he accepted a position as Alcohol Programs Manager at the University of California, Irvine.
 He was named Interim Director in February, 2011 and eventually became the permanent Director in May, 2013.
 Most recently, Doug has been involved with building the United States Health Promoting Campuses Network, serving on the national leadership team and helping campuses adopt the Okanagan Charter.